Who remembers Spaghetti with Milk? Or do you still cook spaghetti with milk?

 Other people cook the pasta directly in milk and spice mixture, my favorite way and the best way to make this dish.
 When the pasta is cooked in the mix, it absorbs the flavors released from the milk and the spices.
 You always hear a culinary chef say to add spices when boiling pasta and that it the best trick to make your pasta taste different.

 This dish can be made with any pasta such as spaghetti, linguine or vermicelli.
 Whatever the choice is, it will still be good.
-The timing will be different because of thickness and shape of the pasta.
-The pasta is cooked in a milky mixture that has cinnamon, anise star, nutmeg, vanilla, sugar, lime rind, and butter – everything that is already in your cupboard.
+The timing will be different because of the thickness and shape of the pasta.
+The pasta is cooked in a seasoned milky mixture with the vanilla extract, sugar, lime rind, and butter – everything that is already in your cupboard.
 So get ready to feel like a kid again and make Spaghetti with Milk.

 To make Spaghetti with Milk, you can use any size Spaghetti, linguine or vermicelli.
 Add additional milk if necessary.

-It is best to use a heavy bottom pan as the pasta tends to stick to the bottom.
+It is best to use a heavy bottom pan as the pasta tends to stick to the bottom of the pan or pot.

 This dish can be also served with grated parmesan cheese if preferred or sprinkle freshly grated nutmeg on top.